 - Preheat oven to 375ºF (190ºC).
 Butter or spray and flour a 9-inch (24cm) springform pan.
 Line the bottom with a circle of parchment paper.

 - Melt 6 ounces semisweet chocolate in a bowl over a double boiler or in the microwave.
-Dissolve 2 teaspoons coffee powder in ¼ cup coffee liqueur and add to the chocolate.
+Dissolve 2 teaspoons coffee powder in ¼ cup coffee liqueur and ½ teaspoon vanilla extract, and add it to the chocolate.
 Stir to mix and reserve.

 - Subtract 2 tablespoons from the total sugar and reserve for the meringue.